 *Post contains affiliate links* for more information please read the disclaimer on the About Us page.

 Recently, I purchased 4 bunches of asparagus.
 Well, it may seem like a lit until you realize that I can eat an entire bunch by myself.
 My husband even likes this.
 It can be hard to get your family to eat their vegetables, but this one my whole family enjoys.

 The last time I ate at roast asparagus at a restaurant, I think they served me 5 sprigs.
 It was very good, but not nearly enough.
 Learn how to make this delicious side dish at home and not only save money, but eat this as often as you like.

 Picking the Right Asparagus

-Make sure when you are buy asparagus that you look for bunches that have plump stems.
-Size isn’t an indicator of quality or flavor; thick asparagus is just more mature than the thin variety.
+Make sure when you are buying from a grocery store or farmers market, look for good quality asparagus spears.
+They should be fresh looking in the bunches and they have plump stems.
+Size is not necessary an indicator of quality or flavor; thick asparagus is just more mature than the thin variety.